-The pilot initiative is being launched as part of the wider preparation of An Garda Síochána for the implementation of the IRIS Act 2017, due to begin in 2020, and will run at Cabra and Tralee Garda stations until the end of next year.
+The Pilot initiative is being launched as part of the wider preparation of An Garda Síochána for the implementation of the Irish Sign Language Act 2017, due to begin in 2020, and will run at Cabra and Tralee Garda stations until the end of the year.

-Elaine Grehan of the Irish Deaf Society, who is also a member of the deaf community, said access to IRIS in Garda stations will be greatly beneficial.
+Elaine Grehan of the Irish Deaf Society, who is also a member of the deaf community, said access to IRIS in Garda stations will be greatly beneficial to deaf people.

 "By providing this service, there will be a shift in integrating the deaf community into mainstream society.
 This will give deaf people independence and responsibility in ensuring they are capable and confident in important tasks such as reporting crimes or making statements".

 The pilot is an initiative in partnership with the Centre for Deaf Studies, Trinity College Dublin and Sign Language Interpreting Service (SLIS).